samer955/BA_Sdn/README.md

 ### Sender-Agent

+The Sender-Agent discovers/connects to other hosts and collects metrics of the system.

 The ``sender.env`` doesn't need to be extra configured if you want to test the app.

 Run the command ``go build`` inside the sender-agent folder to create an executable file: